-The WtSS event is licensed for 500 campers and 250 extra day visitors on both Saturday and Sunday.
+The WtSS event in 2016 was licensed for 500 camping guests and 250 extra day visitors on both Saturday and Sunday.
 The exact amounts for 2017 are not determined yet, but we will not have tickets for day visitors anymore.

 5.3 Why is there only a small amount of tickets available?

 Because we opted for quality and organic growth.
 Like our big brother, which once started on the beach in San Francisco, we prefer to start our community small, in the Dutch nature reserve, the Veluwe – and grow slowly and organically.